rayonprotocol/rayonprotocol-reverseinquiry-prototype/README.md

 ![cc bank_offer reject_alice mailbox](https://user-images.githubusercontent.com/39897681/43191750-ca30abee-9036-11e8-80a4-93d8436dbe6a.png)

 If the Borrower clicks on the **Accept** button for a received offer, the transaction needs to be published to the blockchain, so confirm the transaction on Metamask.
 Once confirmed, the Borrower will see a brief message from the Lender as well as a link which will take the Borrower to the online product registration screen to sign up for the loan under the terms as provided by the Lender.
-We accepted the offer from Lender1.
+We accepted the offer from "BB Bank".

 ![bb bank offer accept_alice mailbox](https://user-images.githubusercontent.com/39897681/43191789-dbf19546-9036-11e8-88aa-57b2162aa885.png)